Evizero/Augmentor.jl/README.md

 purposes, an augmentation pipeline can be understood as a sequence of operations for which the parameters can (but need not) be random variables.

-When augmenting, Augmentor.jl makes use of multiple heuristics to generate efficient tailor-made code for the concrete user-specified augmentation pipeline.
-In particular, Augmentor tries to avoid the need for any intermediate images, and aims to compute the output image directly from the input in one single pass.
+When augmenting, Augmentor.jl uses multiple heuristics to generate efficient tailor-made code for the concrete user-specified augmentation pipeline.
+In particular, Augmentor tries to avoid the need for any intermediate images and aims to compute the output image directly from the input in one single pass.

 ## Overview

 Augmentor.jl provides many augmentation operations such as rotations, flipping, blurring, and more.
-See the [documentation](https://evizero.github.io/Augmentor.jl/stable/operations/) for the full list of available operations.
+See the [documentation](https://evizero.github.io/Augmentor.jl/stable/operations/) for the complete list of available operations.

-The package exports the `|>` operator which **composes** operations, forming a pipeline.
+The package exports the `|>` operator, which **composes** operations, forming a pipeline.

-Prepared pipelines are applied on images by calling one of the higher-level
+Prepared pipelines are applied to images by calling one of the higher-level
 functions: `augment`, `augment!`, or `augmentbatch!`.

 The full documentation is available at